If you have a 4 year old in the house, you know it can be difficult to find things to keep him or her entertained. Frustrating even, at times.

 Oversized Coloring Books

 If your 4 year old likes to color, these giant coloring pads are AMAZING!
-And a great deal – you can find several versions on Amazon but best price, consistently, is at Walmart.com (see link below).
+There are so many different options besides Paw Patrol too.
 See Available Options By Clicking Here!

 Add in a package of new markers or crayons and you’ve got a nice quiet afternoon ahead of you as your 4 year old colors to his/her hearts content!